Future applicants Current applicants Schools Media Centre About Find a course Apply

 Essential requirements for admission

-Additional selection criteria: Entry to the Double Degree Dentistry program is extremely competitive.
-Selection is on the basis of your ATAR (expected to be 99.70 for 2024 entry) and performance in an assessment process, including a written assessment and a panel discussion session, where you may be asked to demonstrate a firm commitment to the study of dentistry and a career in dentistry.
-The assessments will be held from December 2023 and you will be contacted by text message, email or telephone if you are eligible.
+Additional selection criteria: Admission to the Double Degree Dentistry program is extremely competitive.
+Admission is on the basis of your selection rank (domestic applicants) or ATAR (international applicants) (indicative selection rank/ATAR is 99.70 for 2025 entry) and performance in an assessment process, including a written assessment and a panel discussion session, where you may be asked to demonstrate a firm commitment to the study of dentistry and a career in dentistry.
+The assessments will be held from December 2024 and you will be contacted by text message, email or telephone if you are eligible.
 Note that meeting the minimum ATAR for consideration does not guarantee an invitation to the assessment process.
 Assessment dates are not negotiable and eligible Year 12 candidates must attend the first assessment day after the release of their ATAR results.

-Application process and timeline for Bachelor of Science/Doctor of Dental Medicine
+Application process and timeline for Bachelor of Science and Doctor of Dental Medicine

 Important note: There are limited places available for this course.
 Applicants who receive an unconditional offer must confirm the place and enrol within 10 calendar days of the date of the offer letter or the offer will lapse.